 While your age is nothing to be ashamed of, it’s also not necessarily anyone's business.
 College graduation dates are very revealing since almost everyone graduates around the age of 22.
 Along these same lines, there's nothing wrong with putting less than 100% of your work history on your resume.
 In fact, some recruiters suggest that older candidates only put the last 10 (or maximum 15 years) of work experience on their resumes because anything beyond that time will probably be considered irrelevant.

 3. If you're not comfortable with technology, get more comfortable in baby steps.

-Even if technology is on the periphery of your current (or future) job, technology is disrupting many jobs and industries.
+Even if technology is on the periphery of your current (or future) job, it is disrupting many jobs and industries.
 Not being aware of that can be professionally negligent.
 Stay abreast of trends in your industry, reading publications and researching relevant technologies in your field.

 4. We're not saying you have to drastically change your everyday behavior.

 Simply reading the headlines of major newspapers about technology trends and taking the time to check out a few new websites or products that pique your interest are easy things to do.
 And depending on what you do for a living, it may be sufficient.
 Not only will you feel more connected to the world online, you'll simply be more comfortable and conversant in it.